alexizenieris/nibble/README.md

 --
 USAGE
+--
 A user either allows location via their device, or they can manually enter a zip code or city.
 They can then choose foods that they do not want to eat.
 The application then collects their choices, queries Yelp's API and returns a random restaraunt based on their selections.

+This was created originally as a UX project of mine, but has become a project for me to work on my front-end dev skills.